jdriselvato/NDS-Homebrew-Development/README.md

 Devkitpro now starts you off with GC and Wii SDKs.
 To get the GBA/NDS version of devkitPro use the link below: http://devkitpro.org/wiki/Getting_Started/devkitARM

-All projects are currently compiled with 1.50.3 NDS rom tool and devkitARM r45 (latest).
+All projects are currently compiled with 1.50.3 NDS rom tool and devkitARM r45 (latest), as of May 12, 2016.

-After installing (OSX perl install) it requires you to set up environment variables.
+After installing (I did through OSX perl install) it requires you to set up environment variables.
-This is what my *~/.bash_profile* looks like:
+This is what my *~/.bash_profile* looks like (OSX/Linux):
 ```
   export DEVKITPRO=/Users/jdriselvato/devkitPro
   export DEVKITARM=${DEVKITPRO}/devkitARM